 Lemuel and Clarence Kimball continued to live at 271 Beacon in 1924.
 In March of 1924, Lemuel Kimball married again, to May Bliss Dickinson, a nurse, author, and leader of efforts to promote better health among girls.
 After their marriage, they lived at the Hotel Lenox at 61 Exeter and then moved to an apartment at 180 Commonwealth.
 Clarence Kimball moved from 271 Beacon at about the same time, and the house was not listed in the 1926-1928 Blue Books.

-In December of 1929, he filed for (and subsequently received) permission to convert the property into apartments.
+In December of 1929, Edward Ball filed for (and subsequently received) permission to convert the property into apartments.
 The application did not indicate the number of units.
 In his filing, he indicated that the prior use had been as a lodging house.

-The house was shown as vacant in the 1930 Boston City Directory.
+The house was shown as vacant in the 1930 City Directory.

-By 1932, William H. Brown had purchased 271 Beacon.
-In February of 1932, he filed for (and subsequently received) permission to make minor renovations of the interior.
+On July 21, 1931, William H. Brown foreclosed on his mortgage to Charles Hemenway and took possession of the property.
+In February of 1932, he filed for (and subsequently received) permission to make minor renovations to the interior.
 His application indicated that the current and proposed occupancy was four apartments.

-The property changed hands and by 1952 was owned by Rebessa (Bessie) Emelyn (Taylor) Elsoffer. the widow of Mortimer Elsoffer.
+The property changed hands and on May 29, 1952, was purchased by Rebessa (Bessie) Emelyn (Taylor) Elsoffer. the widow of Mortimer Elsoffer.
 In an affidavit dated June 4, 1953, she stated that the house contained nine apartments at the time she purchased it (two on the basement, first, and second floors, one on the third floor, and two on the fourth floor).
 She lived in one of the apartments until about 1955.

-The property changed hands and in September of 1955 was purchased by Rose Rochelle (Goldberg) Levin Glazer, the former wife of Reuben Levin and of Max L. Glazer.
+The property changed hands and on September 22,1955, was purchased by Rose Rochelle (Goldberg) Levin Glazer, the former wife of Reuben Levin and of Max L. Glazer.
 She was a pianist and entertainer who performed under (and legally changed her name to) Rose Rochelle.
 She owned 273 Beacon, where she lived in one of the apartments.

 In June of 1957, Rose Rochelle filed for (and subsequently received) permission to legalize the occupancy of 271 Beacon as nine apartments.

-The property changed hands and in July of 1964 was acquired by John V. Kunigenas.
+The property changed hands and on July 2, 1964, was acquired by John V. Kunigenas.
 In May of 1966, he was cited for illegally using the property as a dormitory under a lease with Emerson College.
 He subsequently vacated the building and returned it to its use as a nine unit apartment house.